pimarc/pms50-gns530/readme.md

 ## V 1.0.6
 - First declutter level hides roads and airspaces
 - DME distance correctly rounded
+- LOC Radial not any more displayed as in the original GNS530.
+LOC name displayed instead (ex ILS RW 31).
 ## V 1.0.5
 - Fixing the conflict when using 2 or more GPS in an aircraft
 - Works now with Cessna 172